Board of Trustees

 How the Board Works

-The Board consists of 12 members: the officers, the committee chairs, the faculty representatives, and the Director (non-voting member).
-These positions are filled by parents in advance of each school year, voted by the Corporation - which is the staff and families at MPS.
+The Board consists of the Executive Committee, the committee chairs, at-large members, the teacher representative, and the Director (a non-voting member).
+These positions are filled by parents and community members in advance of each school year, and are voted in by staff and families at the Spring Corporation Meeting.

 Questions for the Board?